KOOPInstruments/harmonicade/README.md

-# harmonicade
+# Harmonicade
-Arduino sketch for Harmonicade - A modular 5.5 (x2) octave, multi-channel MIDI keyboard using arcade push-buttons in the Wicki-Hayden button layout.
+Arduino sketch for the Harmonicade:

+A modular 5.5 (x2) octave, multi-channel MIDI keyboard using arcade push-buttons in the Wicki-Hayden button layout.
 Written for Teensy 3.6 with Arduino MIDIUSB library v1.0.4.